 The network infrastructure for Azure Stack consists of several logical networks that are configured on the switches.
 The following diagram shows these logical networks, and how they integrate with the top-of-rack (TOR), baseboard management controller (BMC), and border (customer network) switches.

 This network is dedicated to connecting all the baseboard management controllers (also known as service processors, for example, iDRAC, iLO, iBMC, etc.) to the management network.
-If present, the (HLH) hardware lifecycle host is located on this network and may provide OEM specific software for hardware maintenance and/or monitoring.
+If present, the Hardware Lifecycle Host (HLH) is located on this network and may provide OEM specific software for hardware maintenance or monitoring.

 This /24 (254 host IP’s) network is private to the Azure Stack region (does not expand beyond the border switch devices of the Azure Stack region) and is divided into two subnets: